ericianni/osu_interview_fall19/online_module/what_is_unit_testing.md

 ### What is Software Testing?

-As you learned in Software Engineering I, there are many approaches for developing software (e.g. waterfall and Agile).
+As you learned in Software Engineering I, there are many approaches for developing software (e.g. Waterfall and Agile).
 No matter which one you use, they all will generally have similar phases: Requirements, Design, Implementation, and Verification. _Software Testing_ occurs during the _Verification_ phase.

 The goal of the Verification phase is to establish that the work done during the Implementation phase satisfies the Design and Requirements.
 In other words, "Does the code do the things we said we wanted it to do?"
 There are multiple ways of verifying software, but the one we are going to focus on is Software Testing (naturally).